Copy-on-write: Examples

 std::string y = x; // x and y use the same buffer.

 y += ", World!"; // Now y uses a different buffer; x still uses the same old buffer.

 In the PHP programming language, all types except references are implemented as copy-on-write.
 For example, strings and arrays are passed by reference, but when modified, they are duplicated if they have non-zero reference counts.
 This allows them to act as value types without the performance problems of copying on assignment or making them immutable.

 In the Qt framework, many types are copy-on-write ("implicitly shared" in Qt's terms).
 Qt uses atomic compare-and-swap operations to increment or decrement the internal reference counter.
 Since the copies are cheap, Qt types can often be safely used by multiple threads without the need of locking mechanisms such as mutexes.
 The benefits of COW are thus valid in both single- and multithreaded systems.

 In computer storage

-COW may also be used as the underlying mechanism for snapshots, such as those provided by logical volume management, file systems such as Btrfs and ZFS, and database servers such as Microsoft SQL Server.
-Typically, the snapshots store only the modified data, and are stored close to the original, so they are only a weak form of incremental backup and cannot substitute for a full backup.
+COW is used as the underlying mechanism in file systems like ZFS, Btrfs, ReFS, and Bcachefs, as well as in logical volume management and database servers such as Microsoft SQL Server.

+In traditional file systems, modifying a file overwrites the original data blocks in place.
+In a copy-on-write (COW) file system, the original blocks remain unchanged.
+When part of a file is modified, only the affected blocks are written to new locations, and metadata is updated to point to them, preserving the original version until it’s no longer needed.
+This approach enables features like snapshots, which capture the state of a file at a specific time without consuming much additional space.
+Snapshots typically store only the modified data and are kept close to the original.
+However, they are considered a weak form of incremental backup and cannot replace a full backup.